 It is notable that the HX400V offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the E-1 does not provide wifi capability.

 Studio photographers will appreciate that the Olympus E-1 (unlike the HX400V) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The HX400V is a recent model that features in the current product line-up of Sony.
-In contrast, the E-1 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-1 was succeeded by the Olympus E-3, while the HX400V does not have a direct successor.
+Both the E-1 and the HX400V have been discontinued, but can regularly be found used on ebay.
+The E-1 was replaced by the Olympus E-3, while the HX400V does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Olympus E-1 and the Sony HX400V?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.